knoxville-utilities-board/OpenMTR.github.io_2018/pages/development-tools-software.md

 ---
-layout: page
-title:  "Development Tools and Software"
+title:  "Development Tools"
-date:   2018-02-27 11:13:00 -0500
-categories: OpenMTR Status
+layout: default
+permalink: /dev-tools/
 sidebar_link: true
 ---

-Here are the programs using the team is using to accomplish our goals from week to week.
+## Development Tools and Software

-#### [Notepad++](https://notepad-plus-plus.org/) A free source code editor and replacement for
+* [Notepad++](https://notepad-plus-plus.org/) A free source code editor and replacement for Notepad
-Notepad

-#### [Powerpoint](https://products.office.com/en-us/powerpoint) A presentation program that was
-released in the 80's, it is now synonymous with presentations around the world.
+* [Powerpoint](https://products.office.com/en-us/powerpoint) A presentation program that was released in the 80's, it is now synonymous with presentations around the world.

-#### [Atom.io](atom.io) Atom is a hackable web based text editor from Github.
+* [Atom.io](http://atom.io) Atom is a hackable web based text editor from Github.

-#### [Brackets](brackets.io) Lightweight and powerful, Brackets was designed as a ground up front
-end text editor designed for web designers.
+* [Brackets](http://brackets.io) Lightweight and powerful, Brackets was designed as a ground up front end text editor designed for web designers.

-#### [Microsoft Visual Studio](www.visualstudio.com) an integrated IDE from Microsoft that can
-produce both native and managed code.
+* [Microsoft Visual Studio](www.visualstudio.com) An integrated IDE from Microsoft that can produce both native and managed code.